qbarnes/hello-rpm/README.md

 ```

 The first time you run `mock`, it'll take much longer than other
-runs because it has to download and cache the upstream yum
+runs because `mock` downloads and caches the upstream yum repository
-repository data and necessary rpms.
+data and the package's dependent packages.

-Change back into the git work area and build a source RPM:
+To build the `hello-rpm` source RPM for your currently running
+distro using `mock`, ensure you're still in the top directory of the
+cloned repo and then run:
 ```
-$ cd hello-rpm
-$ mock -r epel-8-$(arch) \
+$ mock \
     --resultdir=results_srpm \
     --buildsrpm \
     --spec SPECS/hello.spec --sources SOURCES
 ```

-Look under `results_srpm` to see your new srpm and log files from its build:
+Look under the `results_srpm` directory to see your new SRPM and
+log files from its build:
 ```
 $ ls -l results_srpm
 ```

-Let's now build the binary RPMs:
+Let's now build the binary RPMs from its SRPM by running:
 ```
-$ mock -r epel-8-$(arch) \
+$ mock \
     --resultdir=results_rpms \
-    --rebuild results_srpm/hello-2.10-1.*.src.rpm
+    --rebuild results_srpm/hello-*.src.rpm
 ```

-Look under `results_rpms`.
-You'll see not only the binary rpms, but
-a new `hello-2.10-1.*.src.rpm` too.
-This is because the source rpm
-got rebuilt before its binary RPMs.
-That's because you might have
-for example taken a source rpm from anywhere (e.g. one from RHEL 6
-or Fedora 31).
-This new source rpm would be for the target system.
+Look under `results_rpms`:
 ```
 $ ls -l results_rpms
 ```

+You'll see not only the `hello` binary RPMs, but a new
+`hello-*.src.rpm` too.
+That's because the provided source rpm might
+have been from another distro or repo (e.g. OpenSUSE or Alma).
+This
+new SRPM would be rebuilt for the target system.

-With `mock`, you don't have to build RPMs just for the host OS
+With `mock`, you don't have to build RPMs just for the host distro
 you're on.
-You can build other OSes too.
-Note though, don't go
+You can build for other distro too.
+Note though, don't
-"forward" (e.g. trying to build RHEL 8 RPMs using a RHEL 7 host).
+go "forward" (e.g. trying to build RHEL 8 RPMs using a RHEL 7 host).
 It may "work" sometimes, but that'll just be dumb luck if it does.

-For example, to make RHEL 6 "Hello, World" RPMs by using the
+For example, to make RHEL 7 "Hello, World" RPMs by using the
 source RPM first built above, run:
 ```
-$ mock -r epel-6-$(arch) \
+$ mock -r epel-7-$(arch) \
-    --resultdir=results_el6_rpms \
+    --resultdir=results_el7_rpms \
-    --rebuild results_srpm/hello-2.10-1.*.src.rpm
+    --rebuild results_srpm/hello-*.src.rpm
-$ ls -l results_el6_rpms
+$ ls -l results_el7_rpms
 ```

 For those wanting to know what's beyond `mock`, you may want to